ranchodeluxe/rancho/README.md

 ###Rancho

-* not as verbose as Backbone, because all we need is the inheritence pattern and pub/sub
+* not as verbose as Backbone, because all we need is the inheritence pattern

 * devoid of Angular's $100 concepts and lingo